yaronf/I-D/jwt-bcp/draft-ietf-oauth-jwt-bcp.md

 Previous versions of the JSON format such as the obsoleted {{RFC7159}}
 allowed several different character
 encodings: UTF-8, UTF-16 and UTF-32.
 This is not the case anymore, with the latest standard {{RFC8259}} only allowing UTF-8.
-However older implementations may result in the JWT being misinterpreted by its recipient, and this could be used by a malicious sender to bypass the recipient's validation checks.
+However, older implementations may result in the JWT being misinterpreted by its recipient, and this could be used by a malicious sender to bypass the recipient's validation checks.

 For mitigations, see <xref target="use-utf8"/>.

-## Substitution Attacks ## {#substitution}
+## Substitution Attacks {#substitution}

-There are attacks in which one recipient will have a JWT intended for it and attempt to use it at a different recipient that it was not intended for.
+There are attacks in which one recipient will be given a JWT that was intended for it, and will attempt to use it at a different recipient for which that JWT was not intended.
-If not caught, these attacks can result in the attacker gaining access to resources that it is not entitled to access.
-For instance, if an OAuth 2.0 {{RFC6749}} access token is presented to an OAuth 2.0 protected resource that it is intended for, that protected resource might then attempt to gain access to a different protected resource by presenting that same access token to the different protected resource, which the access token is not intended for.
+For instance, if an OAuth 2.0 {{RFC6749}} access token is legitimately presented to an OAuth 2.0 protected resource for which it is intended, that protected resource might then present that same access token to a different protected resource for which the access token is not intended, in an attempt to gain access.
+If such situations are not caught, this can result in the attacker gaining access to resources that it is not entitled to access.

 For mitigations, see <xref target="validate-iss-sub"/> and <xref target="use-aud"/>.